muratk3n/thirdwave/en/tweets/2019/week46.md

 Using stock buybacks to comp senior execs and directors is a plague.

-Just went through $MSFT numbers for past 3 FYs ...
-61% of buyback activity used to sterilize exercised stock options, worth $18.7 BILLION to mgmt.
+Just went through MSFT numbers for past 3 FYs ...
+61% of buyback activity used to sterilize exercised stock options, worth 18.7 BILLION dollars to mgmt.
 That's 14% of cashflow from operations"

 *2019-11-8 13:6:5*